^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 It is used to prevent premature onset of female ovulation.
-Used for controlled ovarian induction, after which the extraction of oocytes takes place.
-In the process, additional reproductive techniques are also used.
+It is used in controlled ovarian induction, after which oocytes are extracted.
+Additional reproductive techniques are also used in the process.

 Release form